Allcroft History, Family Crest & Coats of Arms

 Early Origins of the Allcroft family

-The surname Allcroft was first found in Lancashire where one of the first record of the name was Robert de Holecroft who was listed in the Assize Rolls in 1246.
+The surname Allcroft was first found in Lancashire where one of the first record of the name was Robert de Holecroft, who was listed in the Assize Rolls in 1246.
 A few years later, John Holecroft was listed in the Subsidy Rolls of 1327.

-"Lytham [a parish in Lancashire] is mentioned in the Domesday Survey under the name of Lidun.
+"Lytham [a parish in Lancashire] is mentioned in the Domesday Survey from 1086 under the name of Lidun.
 It early belonged, by gift of Richard Fitz-Roger, to the monks of Durham, and after the Reformation was granted to Sir Thomas Holcroft, whose descendant, Sir John, is said to have sold the property in 1606 to Sir Cuthbert Clifton, ancestor of the present lord of the manor."

 Early History of the Allcroft family

-Another 169 words (12 lines of text) covering the years 1270, 1629, 1693, 1656, 1640, 1648, 1745 and 1809 are included under the topic Early Allcroft History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Allcroft research.
+Another 183 words (13 lines of text) covering the years 1270, 1692, 1425, 1644, 1629, 1693, 1650, 1662, 1656, 1640, 1648, 1745, 1809 and 1745 are included under the topic Early Allcroft History in all our PDF Extended History products and printed products wherever possible.

 Allcroft Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Allcroft include Holcroft, Holcrofte, Howcroft, Hocroft and others.

 Early Notables of the Allcroft family (pre 1700)

-Another 32 words (2 lines of text) are included under the topic Early Allcroft Notables in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) are included under the topic Early Allcroft Notables in all our PDF Extended History products and printed products wherever possible.